carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 from either API or implementation.
 Files outside the library may only consume the API.

-When importing a library's API, it should be expected that the transitive closure of imported files from the primary API file will be used.
+When any file imports a library's API, it should be expected that the transitive closure of imported files from the primary API file will be used.
 The size of that transitive closure will affect compilation time, so libraries with complex implementations should endeavor to minimize the API imports.